Multi-Hop Fact Checking of Political Claims: Analysis and Discussion

 \section{Analysis and Discussion}

-In Section~\ref{sec:results}, we documented the results of our experiments on multi-hop fact checking of political claims.
+In Section~\ref{sec:results}, we documented experimental results on multi-hop fact checking of political claims.
 Overall, we found that multi-hop training on Transformer-XH gives small improvements over BERT, that pre-training on in-domain data helps, and that Transformer-XH deals well with an adversarial test setting.

-Below, we aim to further understand the impact of modeling multi-hop reasoning explicitly, which we examine in a number of ablation studies.
-More concretely, we examine: \begin{itemize}[noitemsep] \item How the number of evidence sentences retrieved affects performance \item Varying the number of hops in Transformer-XH \item The impact of evidence chain length on performance \item How named entity overlap affects performance \item To what extent Transformer-XH pays attention to relevant evidence sentences \end{itemize}
+Below, we aim to further understand the impact of modeling multi-hop reasoning explicitly with a number of ablation studies: \begin{itemize}[nosep] \item How the evidence set size affects performance \item Varying the hops' number in Transformer-XH \item The impact of evidence set size on performance \item How NE overlap affects performance \item To what extent Transformer-XH pays attention to relevant evidence sentences \end{itemize}

-Further ablation studies can be found in the appendix, namely on: how to weigh the different loss functions (for label vs. evidence prediction); if providing supervision for evidence sentence positions impacts performance; and to what degree high label confidence is an indication of high performance.
+Further ablation studies can be found in the appendix, namely on: impact of varying the number of evidence sentences on evidence retrieval; how to weigh the different loss functions (for label vs. evidence prediction); if providing supervision for evidence sentence positions impacts performance; and to what degree high label confidence is an indication of high performance.

-\textbf{Number of evidence sentences vs. performance}.
-Here we investigate how the number of selected evidence sentences affects the evidence retrieval performance.
-One of the challenges of generating fact checking explanations is deciding on the length of the explanation.
-By design, the explanations should be short, ideally just a few sentences.
-On the other hand, they have to provide a comprehensive motivation of the fact checking verdict.
-Transformer-XH handles evidence retrieval by ranking the importance of each input sentence.
-We, therefore, pick the most highly ranked sentences, according to the model.
-By default for all experiments presented in Section~\vref{sec:results}, the top 6 sentences are used, as it is the average length of an annotation in the \politihop\ test set.

-Table~\ref{table:evi-num} shows how recall trades off against precision as an increasing number of sentences is selected.
-As expected, recall improves, and precision deteriorates.
-Test set F1 grows as the number of sentences grows, while the best train set F1 is the highest for 3 sentences and it gets worse as the number of sentences increases.
-F1 on dev set is much more even for different numbers, but it peaks at 6 sentences.
-Generally, 6 sentences gives the best trade-off between the performance on test and dev sets, while being short enough to be considered as short summary of the whole article.

-\textbf{Varying the number of hops in Transformer-XH}.
-We train Transformer-XH with a varying number of hops to see if there is any pattern in how many hops result in the best performance. \citet{trans-xh} perform a similar experiment and find that 3 hops are best; but only slightly better than 2, 4, or 5, while the decrease in performance is slightly more noticeable for 1 and 6 hops.
-Still, the authors only observed small differences in results of up to 2 points in F1 score.